jacktoneowidi/aws/README.md

-cloned a repo using aws account  ec2 instance
+cloned a repo using aws account  ec2 instance ubuntu